-The short lines having only a few syllables keep the pace swift but the pauses and full stops used in this piece suddenly break this flow.
-It is consonant with the mood of the poem.
+The short lines having only a few syllables keep the pace swift, but the pauses and full stops used in this piece suddenly break this flow.

 This poem is spoken from the perspective of a first-person point-of-view.
 It is an example of a lyric poem.
 Apart from that, it does not have a specific metrical pattern.
 Readers can find a mixed-use of iambic-trochaic meter along with some spondee and pyrrhic feet.